-5 7 System-status indicators
+5 6 System-status indicators

-The indicator in the ThinkPad logo on the lid and the indicator in the center of the power button show the system-status of the computer.
+The indicator in the ThinkPad logo on the computer lid and the indicator in the power button center show the system status of your computer:

-- Blinks for three times: The computer is initially connected to power. - Solid on: The computer is on (in normal mode). - Blinks fast: The computer is entering sleep or hibernation mode. - Blinks slowly: The computer is in sleep mode. - Off: The computer is off or in hibernation mode.
+- Blinks for three times: The computer is initially connected to the power. - On: The computer is on (in normal mode). - Off: The computer is off or in hibernation mode. - Blinks fast: The computer is entering sleep or hibernation mode. - Blinks slowly: The computer is in sleep mode.